danielv14/laravel-moviereviewer/readme.md

 # Movie Reviewer
-This is a simple CRUD blog about movie reviews build with the php framework laravel version 5.2.
+This is a simple CRUD blog about movie reviews built with the php framework laravel 5.2.

 Built to teach myself more about this promising framework.

-## Reviews
+## Database
-Where are the review text's coming from?
-Can't take credit for them as they are copied from IMDb reviews.
-Getting tired of Lorem ipsum...
+The app is for now set to use sqlite for database.
+You can change that in `config/database.php` if you want to use another database yourself